 Your visit will directly benefit the village.

 Your money goes into a fund to be used for maintenance of the Jungle Camp Tane Olen,

-so it can continue bringing a positive change to the region as well as education through environmental books.
+so it can stay alive and continue bringing a positive change to the region as well as education through environmental books.

-To live with the Kenyah Dayaks is a unique opportunity and they love to receive guests.
+This is a unique opportunity to live with the Kenyah Dayaks and they love to receive guests.

 The cultural exchange is as interesting for them, as it is for you.